aframevr/aframe/docs/primitives/a-obj-model.md

 order: 12
 ---

+> glTF is recommended for distributing assets in production over the web.
+Check out using the [glTF component](https://github.com/xirvr/aframe-gltf).
+You can either instead export to COLLADA and use [the converter](https://cesiumjs.org/convertmodel.html) or try out the [OBJ converter](https://github.com/AnalyticalGraphicsInc/OBJ2GLTF).

 The .OBJ model primitive displays a 3D Wavefront model.
 It is an entity that maps the `src` and `mtl` attributes to the [obj-model component's][objcomponent] `obj` and `mtl` properties respectively.

 ## Example